73 Awesome and Interesting Facts & Trivia About Alabama!

 34. Roughly 70% of Alabama is covered in forest, and collectively, that land is bigger than Connecticut, New Jersey, Massachusetts, Delaware, and Rhode Island.

 35. Alabama has the most inland waterways of any state.
 Its rivers and streams make up 1,500 total miles.
 In fact, it’s possible to reach the Great Lakes all the way from Alabama by water.
-Just navigate about 1,300 miles of inland waterways from the Port of Mobile to get to Chicago.
+Just navigate about 1,300 miles of inland waterways from the Port of Mobile to get to Chicago, Illinois.

 Official Alabama state symbols, plants, & animals